 Harrie Liveart does not distinguish between silly and serious – everything can be looked at through funny glasses, and difficult issues are gentler to take in with a little humour.
 Humour is often a garnish, however, and the actual subject matter of the works lies a little deeper, under several layers.
 Meri says that the main purpose of Harrie’s works is to get his audience to think for themselves and offer them food for thought.

-Harrie Liveart did just that in her performance at the Mänttä Art Festival in 2015.
+Harrie Liveart did just that in his performance at the Mänttä Art Festival in 2015.
 That was the first time that Harrie’s performance dealt with bigger issues than the relationship and communication between Meri and Saija.
 As part of the piece, called “Nomadic Nanostate”, Harrie Liveart employed their audience to work in the exhibition as volunteers, which in practice meant that they did not have to pay the entrance fee to the museum.
 The piece questioned the existing power structures within the art world, who pays for what, and who must suffer poverty for the art scene to be what it is.
 The Mänttä Art Festival was not happy about the piece, even though they had approved it originally.
 Harrie, however, felt that the criticism towards the unfair and capitalist nature of the art world was justified, the piece was a success, and he gained plenty of confidence to keep doing what he does.

 Criticising unpaid labour within the artistic community is something both Meri and Saija feel strongly about.
 The amount of work artists put into their practice does in no way match the amount of money they are given as salary.
-Therefore, even though HIAP was such a great opportunity for Harrie Liveart – for the first time he had a home – almost half of the time spent at the residency was spent on extra jobs and grant applications, as their stay at HIAP consisted of a studio space but not a salary.
+Therefore, even though HIAP was such a great opportunity for Harrie Liveart – for the first time he had a home – almost half of the time spent at the residency was spent on extra jobs and grant applications, as his stay at HIAP consisted of a studio space but not a salary.

 The rest of the time was spent on interesting projects.
 Harrie Liveart tried to make fire, for example.
 Either rubbing sticks together, or urinating into a pouch made of bubble wrap and then using it as a magnifying glass, Harrie is taking pleasure in a survival experience.
 Meri and Saija enjoyed the very long time they got to spend at HIAP.
 Ideas had a chance to develop, without being rushed by deadlines.
 The process is slower, and the ideas much more focused, in the end.